CC-lee/proxylistenerjs/README.md

           ​	---'both':   callback function execute before and after the target function's execution.

         - isAsync:`boolean`  (default value: false)  — whether to execute  callback function asynchronously after the target's asynchronous function type properties's execution.

+        - instanceMethodOn : `boolean`|`object` (default value: false)   — whether to execute  callback function partially or completely when the function type property is a instance's method.

+          ​	--values:

+          ​	---true: detect all the execution of instances's methods within the target.

+          ​	---{include: ['ClassOne', {class: 'ClassTwo', method: ['methodOne']}], notInclude:['ClassThree', {class: 'ClassFour', method: ['methodOne']}]}

+          ​		-- sub options:

+          ​		--- include: setting for specific class type instance or instance's methods can be detected after execution.
+For detecting all methods of  a specific class type instance, use `{include:['ClassOne']}`, for  detecting part of  methods of  a specific class type instance, use `{include:[ {class: 'ClassFour', method: ['methodOne']}]}`.

+          ​		--- notInclude: setting for all the execution of instances's methods can be detected except for a few specific class type instances.
+The way of setting is the same as the `include` property.
+When you set a specific class in both `include`and `notInclude `property, the specific class's setting in `notInclude `property will be invalid.

+          **Notice: The instanceMethodOn setting may lower performance.**